The Three Professions Who Can Not Afford a Data Leak

 This is our wedge.
 Not "AI is cool."
 Not "productivity."
 The question "how do I use AI without breaking my professional license."

 Operator Uplift answers it three ways.
-First, agents run with encrypted local memory — session notes, draft briefs, and financial records never touch a third-party cloud unless you explicitly send them.
-Second, every tool action requires approval — the agent can not silently forward a client email to an outside service.
-Third, the audit trail is on-chain — when the bar or the IRS asks "what did your AI do," you have a cryptographic record.
+First, the only data that reaches a third-party AI provider is the prompt you send for that turn, against the provider you pick.
+We do not silently route content through a model you did not choose.
+Second, every tool action requires approval, the agent can not silently forward a client email to an outside service.
+Third, the audit trail is on-chain, when the bar or the IRS asks "what did your AI do," you have a cryptographic record.
+The desktop+Ollama path on the roadmap removes the provider hop entirely for users who need full on-device inference.

 Operator Uplift is in private beta.
 Join the waitlist and we'll let you in.